 This simple exercise that you can do at home will help if you’re trying to burn fat and improve your posture.
-Overall, the reasons for this are very simple:
+Here are some additional results you may get from doing this exercise:

 - It will help you have more toned glutes and calves.

-- Plus, it gives you an extra dose of what the regular plank can do.
+- Plus, it gives you more lower body benefits than those you’d get from the regular plank.
 This is because it places a greater burden on your glutes and leg muscles than other plank exercises.

 However, that’s not all.
 Let’s take a look at some of the great benefits of this exercise.

 It helps improve the metabolism

 Although it might seem like there’s no direct relationship between doing a specific exercise and improving your metabolism, some people say it’s possible.

 When you stay in the plank position, you burn more calories than when you’re performing dynamic exercises.
 In fact, this means that they may be more efficient at speeding up your metabolism.

 As we said above, this exercise is ideal for improving your posture.

 When you practice it, you strengthen the muscles that help hold your back straight.
 This is very important, particularly for those who work in an office.